coreybutler/goose/Readme.md

 # Where to go from here?

 If you use this, let me know.
-This is just an approach I came up with while working on multiple projects simultaneously.
+This is just an approach I came up with while working on projects.
 I kept forgetting about schemas, recreating them, or simply keeping a reference of which schemas I was using.
 This made it simple... open a directory and see which schemas exist.
 I haven't really looked into the efficiency of this approach, but I know there are some areas for improvement.
 However; for most purposes, I have found this to be an easy way to organize